CodingCruella/CodingCruella/README.md

 # Hi there, I'm Rukmini!

 👋 Hello!
 I'm Rukmini, currently pursuing a Diploma in Mechanical Engineering.
-I was an intern at Bajaj Steel Industries Ltd, where I gained hands-on experience in design engineering.
-Additionally, I'm passionate about web development and have a growing interest in Linux.
+I’m an enthusiastic learner who loves combining creativity with technology.
+My journey in mechanical design began with CAD tools, and over time, I’ve also grown passionate about web development and emerging tech like Linux and Generative AI.
+🚀 I'm driven by curiosity and the desire to bring ideas to life — whether it's a mechanical assembly or a clean webpage.
+I'm always looking for new challenges, collaborations, and ways to grow.

 🌱 Currently Learning: Linux, Generative AI
 💬 Let's Chat About: According to you, Design, Engineering, Web Development, Generative AI